 For a further information on ISO working groups, please see ISO’s Directives, Part 1, Subclause 1.12.

 Thank you for taking the time to peruse this webpage and for considering serving the woodworking machinery industry in this capacity.
-Please email Jeff Linder, TAG Secretary, with any questions you may have.
+Please email Jody Allen, TAG Secretary, with any questions you may have.